 March 3, 1963: This article appeared in “This Week Magazine” promoting Judy’s return to musicals, I Could Go On Singing.

 Scan provided by Kim Lundgreen.
 Thanks, Kim!

 March 3, 1964: Columnist Mike Connolly reported that although Judy’s TV series, “The Judy Garland Show,” was not being renewed for a second season, Capitol Records was going to release an album of songs from the soundtrack of the show, featuring Vic Damone.
 Damone had recently appeared as a guest star on the show and sang a “West Side Story” medley with Judy.
 Connolly reported that Damone was set for a return to the show because the proposed album was 8 minutes short on material.

 That Garland/Damone album didn’t happen but Capitol did release an album of songs from the show, without Damone, in 1964.
-Titled “Just for Openers” is was the first and only official LP release of songs from the series.
+Titled “Just for Openers” it was the first and only official LP release of songs from the series.

 March 3, 1967: Judy attended Liza’s wedding to Peter Allen in New York, escorted by ex-husband (and Liza’s dad) Vincente Minnelli.
 The ceremony was held at Stevie and Richard Friedberg’s apartment (Stevie was Liza’s manager).
 Afterward, a reception was held at Liza’s business manager’s apartment, Marty Bregman.
 Other guests included: Yul Brynner, Tony Bennett, Elizabeth Ashley, Diahann Carroll, Gwen Verdon, and Bob Fosse, Phil Silvers, Jule Styne, John Kander, and both Freddie Fields and David Begelman.